 Lastly, the greatest consequence that can be associated with overdose on Vyvanse is death.
 While significant morbidity is common with amphetamine and/or Vyvanse overdose, fatalities are less common than with other drugs of abuse and unfortunately in survivors of drug intoxication devastating long-term health effects can be seen.

-While it is common for those abusing the drug to tell themselves they know how to avoid overdosing, the truth is that how much Vyvanse needed to overdose can change day to day based on a variety of factors, including if the medication is actually counterfeit, which can happen when purchasing Vyvanse online.
-Anyone who is using the drug incorrectly or without medical supervision is at risk.
+While it is common for those abusing the drug to tell themselves they know how to avoid intoxication, the truth is that how much Vyvanse needed to overdose can change day to day based on a variety of factors, including if the medication is actually counterfeit.
+Anyone who is using the drug incorrectly or without medical supervision is at risk

 Signs And Symptoms Of Vyvanse Overdose

 Overdose on Vyvanse presents with the same medical signs and symptoms as an amphetamine overdose.
 As previously mentioned, intoxication with amphetamines presents primarily with medical symptoms and signs related to neurological and cardiovascular systems but secondary symptoms and signs from renal, musculoskeletal, pulmonary, and gastrointestinal systems can also be encountered.

 Below Are Offered the Most Common Symptoms and Signs Associated With an Overdose on Vyvanse:

 - Neurological Manifestations: These may include mydriasis, tremor, agitation, hostility, combative behavior, suicidal and homicidal ideations, hallucinations, delirium, confusion, paranoia, anxiety, hyperreflexia, movement disorders, and seizures.
 In severe cases seizures may progress to status epilepticus or be followed by a postictal/post-seizure coma.